 - Research methods for business & management : a guide to writing your dissertation

 - Researching and writing a dissertation : an essential guide for business students

 - Thesis and dissertation writing in a second language : a handbook for students and their supervisors

 - Writing your doctoral dissertation: invisible rules for success

-The SFU Library also has a number of print books on this topic: try searching for the SUBJECT: Dissertations, Academic -- Handbooks, manuals, etc. in our catalogue to get titles such as:
+The SFU Library also has a number of print books on this topic: try searching for the SUBJECT: Dissertations, Academic -- Handbooks, manuals, etc. in our catalogue.

 Writing well includes writing ethically.
 This means that you need to cite every piece of information that you take from someone else (articles, websites, books, etc.).
 If you are unsure about concepts such as paraphrasing, patch writing, and plagiarism, then it is your responsibility to learn more about it.
 Fortunately, there are resources at SFU to help:

 Read the SFU Library guide: Plagiarism - What is plagiarism and how you can avoid it (includes links to more guides of this sort).

 Take the SFU Library interactive tutorial Understanding and Avoiding Plagiarism to test yourself and to learn more about plagiarism.